RedHatInsights/tangerine-backend/README.md

     docker exec tangerine-ollama ollama pull mistral
     ```
 1. The API can now be accessed on `http://localhost:5000`

-1. To use the UI, install and start [tangerine-frontend](https://github.com/tahmidefaz/tangerine-frontend)
+To run the UI in a development environment, see [tangerine-frontend](https://github.com/coderbydesign/tangerine-frontend)

 ### Available API Paths